-Archbishop Runcie CE First School is a Church of England Voluntary Aided school which caters for children between the ages of three and nine years, drawing its pupils from a broad spectrum of society.
-In harmony with the Christian ethos of the school we offer all pupils the opportunity to experience the richness and diversity of God's creation through the curriculum we offer.
-In this way they are encouraged to explore values and beliefs and empathise with those of other cultures.
+Archbishop Runcie First School is a Church of England Voluntary Aided school which caters for children between the ages of three and nine years, drawing its pupils from a broad spectrum of society.
+In harmony with the Christian ethos of the school we offer all pupils the opportunity to experiences the richness and diversity of God's creation through the curriculum we offer.
+In this way they are encouraged to explore values and beliefs and to identify with and empathise with those of other cultures.